cklam/android-demo-apps/thermometer/README.md

 These 'variations' of the app are distiguishable by the files chosen to be compiled in each of them.

 In the thermometer demo app we have created 3 build types:
-- Debug, with the initialization of the SDK in Mock mode, i.e.- displaying mock data in the app.
+- Debug.
+The SDK is initialized in Mock mode, i.e.- displaying mock data in the app.
-- Production, with the initialization of the of the SDK in production mode - i.e. displaying real data coming from the sensors.
+- Production.
+The SDK is initialized in Production mode - i.e. displaying real data coming from the sensors.
-- Release, displaying real data and including a signature - which is used for the release of the app to the Google Play store.
+- Release.
+Displaying real data and including a signature - which is used for the release of the app to the Google Play store.

 For a more elaborate explanation about Build Types - please see [this link](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Build-Types)